shakeelrao/shakeelrao.github.io/_posts/2018-03-09-effective-stl-vectors.md

 Thanks to [amortized analysis](https://en.wikipedia.org/wiki/Amortized_analysis), `push_back` is, on average, constant time.

-A common source of error is to confuse `push_back` with `operator[]`.
-Consider initializing a vector to the numbers 1 through 100:
+A common source of error is to equate the behaviour of `push_back` with `operator[]`.
+Consider creating a vector containing the numbers 1 through 100:

 ```cpp
 // set initial size